Ldro

 Conduct wellness checks and provide health education.

-Offer transport to hospital, Appointments and Pharmcy
+Offer transport to hospital, Appointments and Pharmacy

 Monitor heatstroke, dehydration, medication needs, and mental health red flags.